Skip to main content

 • ADOPTION DATE

-In the case of adoption, the date (day, month and year) on which the registration in the Civil Registry took place will be indicated or, if said registration is not necessary, the date of the corresponding judicial or administrative resolution.
-In the case of adopted children who had previously been fostered, the date corresponding to the fostering will also be indicated.
+In the case of adoption, the date (day, month and year) on which registration in the Civil Registry took place shall be indicated or, if such registration is not necessary, the date of the corresponding judicial or administrative resolution.
+In the case of adopted children who have previously been in foster care, the date corresponding to the foster care will also be indicated.

 • DEATH OF THE OTHER PARENT